MicrosoftDocs/defender-docs/defender-office-365/anti-spam-bulk-senders-insight.md

 ms.collection:
   - m365-security
   - tier2
-description: Admins can learn about the Bulk sender insights page in Exchange Online Protection (EOP) to simulate the effect of the bulk complaint level (BCL) on allowed or blocked messages.. ms.service: defender-office-365 ms.date: 07/01/2024
+description: Admins can learn about the Bulk senders insight page in Exchange Online Protection (EOP) to simulate the effect of the bulk complaint level (BCL) on allowed or blocked messages.. ms.service: defender-office-365 ms.date: 07/24/2024
 appliesto:
   - ✅ <a href="https://learn.microsoft.com/defender-office-365/eop-about" target="_blank">Exchange Online Protection</a>
   - ✅ <a href="https://learn.microsoft.com/defender-office-365/mdo-about#defender-for-office-365-plan-1-vs-plan-2-cheat-sheet" target="_blank">Microsoft Defender for Office 365 Plan 1 and Plan 2</a>